Why Do Bones Break? Science Experiment for Kids

 Do bigger bones or smaller bones take longer to bake?

-Try dropping the bones with different heights, speeds, and surfaces.
+Try dropping the bones at different heights, speeds, and surfaces.

 Try baking the bones at different temperatures and seeing if this causes the bones to break or stay strong.